antbou/mailtracker/readme.md

 ## Usage

-The different local variables are found in the `.env.php` file which must be located at the root of the project.
+The different local variables are found in the `db.env` file which must be located at the root of the project.
-The sample file is named `.env-exemple.php`
+The sample file is named `db-exemple.env`

 ### docker :